Upland–San Bernardino Line: Route

 At Grand Avenue, the line became single track and ran on private way along the north side of Badillo Street as far as Banna Avenue in Covina.
 Here, the line turned in a northeasterly direction and ran on private way (intermittently paved by Ruddock Street, Badillo Street and Stratford Lane as of 1981).
 At Stratford Lane and Lone Hill Avenue (San Dimas Junction) the main line turned and proceeded east toward Pomona while a branch line continued on private way northeasterly into San Dimas on a single track.
 The main line continued on private way east from Lone Hill passing streets such as Cataract Avenue and Walnut Avenue and, turning gently southeast by Puddingstone Channel, proceeded parallel to Orange Street as far as E Street in Pomona.
 At E Street, a Pomona local branch line branched south and continued on private way.
 This diversion from the nearly continuous straight track to the east and west was the result of ranchers and farmers in Alta Vista donating right of way and funding to build the track further north.

 The San Bernardino Line continued east, on single track on private way, paralleling the Santa Fe Railway north of Arrow Highway, and passing Towne Avenue and Indian Hill Boulevard in Claremont.
 Then turning northeasterly the line proceeded to Benson Avenue in Upland where it turned east again to run between Arrow Highway and 9th street.
 At 13th Avenue, a northeasterly course took the line to Alta Lorna, along private way, as far as Grande street and Archibald Avenue.
 Proceeding east from Alta Lorna in open country north of Base-line Road, the line passed Etiwanda Avenue and then turned southeasterly at East Etiwanda Creek into Fontana.
 It turned east again at Citrus Avenue in Fontana and proceeded north of Arrow Route Boulevard, paralleling it through Rialto toward San Bernardino.
 The line entered San Bernardino in the pavement of Rialto Avenue and proceeded east to a point between "E" and "F" Streets.
 Here, the San Bernardino Line turned north to follow a private way to its terminus at the joint Pacific Electric and Southern Pacific station on 3rd Street.

 List of major stations

 Infrastructure

-The line operated a unique railway electrification system among Pacific Electric routes: overhead line was primarily electrified at 1200 volts direct current with 600 volt sections within town and city limits where the line shared tracks with local streetcars.
+The line operated a unique railway electrification system among Pacific Electric routes: overhead line was primarily electrified with a 1,200-volt direct current system developed by General Electric.
+Within town and city limits, the line shared tracks with local streetcars and utilized more traditional 600 volt power.
 Electrical substations providing high voltage power were located at Campbell Avenue, Baldwin Park, Baldy View, Etiwanda, and San Bernardino.
-Cars operated at both voltages.

 Rolling stock

-By 1924 the line was utilizing 1200 class rolling stock.
+By 1916 the line was utilizing 1200 class rolling stock, with the 25 cars constructed by the Pressed Steel Car Company.
+The class number referred to the high voltage at which cars could operate, though these cars also ran unmodified on the lower voltages in denser areas.